 The first step towards this goal is addressing the need for personal device repair.
 The Sustainable Technology Repair Initiative (STRI) strives to help students become more familiar with their digital devices and increase their digital literacy through educational programming and peer-to-peer knowledge sharing opportunities.
 Whether it be on campus or online, we can help students develop and hone their knowledge of the digital devices they use every day for school, work, and beyond.
 With STRI, the next time the functionality of your computer, laptop, or other digital device begins to deteriorate, there is a resource you can turn to if you want to learn about the issue you’re facing and be confident about the options you have to fix your device.

 The pilot year (2019-2020) of the Sustainable Technology Repair Initiative was made possible through a grant from the UCSB Green Initiative Fund, with additional funding provided by the Office of Financial Aid.
 During our pilot year we trained a team of students to provide minor tech repair, collected data to better understand the scope of the digital divide on campus, and implemented a Pop-Up repair service to demonstrate the viability of our service.
 Students can help their fellow students with digital device repair!

 As we transition from our pilot year, we continue to work on refining the educational and service supports that STRI can offer to our student body.
-During the 2020-2021 year, we will work to develop a business plan for Associated Students, which would propose housing digital device repair under the Associated Students services umbrella.
+During the 2020-2021 year, we worked to develop a business plan for Associated Students, which proposes housing digital device repair under the Associated Students services umbrella.
 In the long-term, we hope to gain enough student and administration support for this digital device repair initiative that it becomes a permanent student support service on campus.

 We will become a resource across all campuses.
 We will meet the basic need of sustained access to quality technology that students need for a successful college experience, both inside and outside the classroom.
 We will facilitate a more sustainable treatment of the environment, free from excess e-waste.